bumpylumps/bumpylumps/README.md

 - 👯 I’m looking for full-time opportunities

-- 👨‍💻 All of my projects are available at [bumpsites.com](https://www.bumpsites.com/)
+- 👨‍💻 All of my recent projects are available at [bumpsites.com](https://www.bumpsites.com/)

 - 📫 How to reach me: **bumpsites@gmail.com**